quantapix/qnarre/docs/advanced_tf/narrative.md

 - .

-- and for convenience and brevity let's create some aliases
+- and for convenience, and brevity, let's create some aliases

 - .